minami-nam/3D_LUT_for_RGB/README.md

 It's my first program using python.

----My Lab wanted to make program that has 2 inputs, RGB (PNG) file and NIR(High-light) file each and prints some results using 3D LUT method.---
+~My Lab wanted to make program that has 2 inputs, RGB (PNG) file and NIR(High-light) file each and prints some results using 3D LUT method.~

 Caution : now I modified only about paired training. so if you run unpaired one may have some problems to run directly.